Year 12 students enjoyed a Careers event hosted by the OGA on Wednesday 25th May.

-Three Old Girtonians returned to share their professional and life experiences since leaving Girton with our Year 12 students.
+Three Old Girtonians returned to their grassroots to share their professional and life experiences since leaving Girton with our Year 12 students.

 It was an informative and fun afternoon, where our students enjoyed hearing from alumni and gaining some insights into what their future may look like.